AsenOsen/android-framework-jar-patching/README.md

 8. Build Magisk module for replacing original JARs: `./build_magisk_module.sh`
 9. Push magisk module (`jarpatcher.zip`) to device via ADB, install magisk module and reboot device to apply changes: `adb push jarpatcher.zip /sdcard/ && adb shell su -c "magisk --install-module /sdcard/jarpatcher.zip" && adb reboot`
 	- if you modified JAR from APEX(`/apex/`), see `How to replace JAR in APEX?` section below
 10. Enjoy modified JAR!
+Or not if you caught a boot loop, then [here is how to easily fix it](#what-to-do-if-you-catch-a-bootloop-after-your-patching)

-# Patches!
+# Patches! (for JARs)

 This repo contains most useful patches (`patches/`) for reverse-engineering which you can apply to your device:

 - `sslunpinning` - makes global unpinning in system for all apps on Java level which using Conscrypt library (almost 80% of apps).
-- `set_webview_debuggable` - enables DevTools for WebViews systemwide so you can debug JavaScript in them from Desktop via chrome://inspect/#devices
+- `set_webview_debuggable` - enables DevTools for WebViews systemwide so you can debug JavaScript in them from Desktop via `chrome://inspect/#devices`
 - `hide_debug_mode` - hides USB Debugging enabled in Developer options, so apps will not be able to detect it

 ## How to apply patches?

-1. Do steps 1-5 from `How to use this repo?` section for the JAR library which you want to patch (each file contains library name and file name).
+1. Do steps 1-5 from [How to use?](#how-to-use) section for the JAR library which you want to patch (each file contains library name and file name).
 2. Just run the patch you interested in!
-For example: `./patches/ssl_unpinning.sh`
+For example: `bash ./patches/ssl_unpinning.sh`

 ## How to write your own patch?

 It is very easy to write your own patches!
 Just copy&paste any file from `patches/` and see its code, the code is completely self-expanatory.
 "Patch-engine" is 100% shell-based, the only dependency needed is PERL (preinstalled almost in all Linux-based systems including MacOS).

 Each patch consist of following parts:
-- `PATCH_IDENTITY` - any unique name of patch to locate it in SMALI code
+- `PATCH_IDENTITY` - any unique name of patch to locate it in SMALI code (currently used MD5 hashes, but can be any human-readable name)
-- `LIB` - JAR library name patch is applied against (after using `./jar_to_smali.sh` script)
+- `LIB` - JAR library name which patch will be applied to (after using same name in `./jar_to_smali.sh` script)
 - `FILE` - class path to patched file in JAR library
-- `REGEX` - PERL-based regex to locate place in SMALI code which must be patched
+- `REGEX` - PERL-based regex to locate place in SMALI code which must be patched.
+To escape SMALI code, you can use [this online tool](https://www.regex-escape.com/online-regex-escaper.php)
 - `PATCH` - SMALI code which will be added

 If you have more questions regarding writing patches, feel free to get in touch with me in Telegram - https://t.me/Asen_17.